-3 A.8 (M ASC Criterion 11) There are o control measures in place to ensure the management system is effectively implemented.
-13.5 93 Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
+3 A.8 (M ISC Criterion 11) There ar e control measures in place to ensure the management system is effectively implemented.
+13.5 93 Weighting Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
+All Performance Indicators within this sub-criterion are considered of equal significance.
 3A.8.1 Are information, instruction and/or training provided to fishery operatives in the aims and methods of the management system?
 33.3 95 60 Mechanisms exist for the dissemination of information, instruction and training of fishery operatives.
 Implementation of these mechanisms may not be universally implemented.
 Since both international and domestic US management processes are transparent, a multitude of publicly available documents are available.
 Typically, these are available on the IATTC website, the SPC website, the Pacific Fisheries Management.
 Additionally, AAFA (and other organisations such as WFOA, AFRF) receive documents directly from NMFS and Councils and serves as a conduit for these documents including interpreting the details for fishery operatives who may have only a limited amount of time to study the issues.
 Information is provided in association with fishing permits.
-R11, R28, R36, R37 80 Information, instruction and training are provided to fishery operatives in the aims and methods of the management system allowing effective management of the system.
+R11, R28, R36, R37 80 Information, instruction and training are provided to fishery operatives in the aims and method of the management system allowing effective management of the system.
 Specific training is provided to fishers in certain aspects of logbook completion, record keeping, protected species identification and releases.
 There have also been workshops on High Sea Fishing Permit requirements and other particular issues.
-Additionally, the public in general and this fishery in particular have taken the opportunity to provide 100 Information, instruction and training are provided to fishery operatives in the aims and methods of the management system allowing effective management of the fishery and operatives demonstrate comprehensive knowledge of this information. their input into the US positions in IATTC and other international agreements (Canada).
-Fishers demonstrate good knowledge of management requirements.
+100 Information, instruction and training are provided to fishery operatives in the aims and method of the management system allowing effective management of the fishery and operatives demonstrate comprehensive knowledge of this information. their input into the US positions in IATTC and other international agreements (Canada).

-3A.8.2 Is surveillance and monitoring in place to ensure that requirements of the management system are 33.3 85 complied with?
-60 An enforcement system has been Compliance with US domestic regulations and violations thereof are continually monitored through the R11, R20, R28 R36,, implemented; however, its Enforcement Office (EO) of NOAA fisheries, the Coast Guard and the General Council's Office (GCO) R37 effectiveness and/or compliance of NOAA and associated Department of Justice lawyers for some cases.
+3A.8.2 Is surveillance and monitoring in place to ensure that requirements of the management system are complied with?
+33.3 85 60 An enforcement system has been Compliance with US domestic regulations and violations thereof are continually monitored through the R11, R20, R28 R36,, implemented; however, its Enforcement Office (EO) of NOAA fisheries, the Coast Guard and the General Council's Office (GCO) R37 effectiveness and/or compliance of NOAA and associated Department of Justice lawyers for some cases.
 Compliance includes not only has not been fully demonstrated fishery regulations, but safety requirements, as well.
-Enforcement is supported by training initiatives. relative to conservation objectives enforcement is considered appropriate.
-Compliance reports are generated by NOAA's GCO and EO which are presented to the Pacific Council.
-Compliance on the part of the US albacore troll fishery an appropriate degree of control and compliance.
+Enforcement is supported by training initiatives. relative to conservation objectives.
+80 An effective enforcement system Systems are in place, but are hampered somewhat through funding restrictions.
+Nevertheless, has been implemented and there is enforcement is considered appropriate.
+Compliance reports are generated by NOAA's GCO and EO an appropriate degree of control which are presented to the Pacific Council.
+Compliance on the part of the US albacore troll fishery and compliance. appears to be good.
+100 An effective enforcement system has been implemented and there is South Pacific landings generally are into Pago Pago, US Samoa, where effective control and surveillance a high degree of control and is in place. compliance.